Get great sound for an affordable price! Compare the best earbuds that you can get for under $100.

 HIGH QUALITY BALANCED SOUND SIGNATURE FOR THE PRICE.
 THE BASS ISN’T TOO STRONG.
 NOT FOR BASSHEADS.

-These little earphones pump out a lot of great sound, but the bass is a bit under-powered for some genres of music.
-The Brainwavz M2 ear buds offer a lot of value for an affordable price, but don’t expect the richest bass at this price point.
+These little earphones pump out a lot of great sounds, but the bass is a bit under-powered for some genres of music.
+The Brainwavz M2 earbuds offer a lot of value for an affordable price but don’t expect the richest bass at this price point.